 You can use public-key authentication from Windows as well, using e.g the PuTTY SSH client.
 The SSH agent in PuTTY is named Pageant.
 Please read the PuTTY documentation for more information.
 This tutorial might also be useful.

-Generate a key-pair on your computer.
-Choose a good passphrase1, and make sure the private key is secure (it should only be readable by you).
+Generate a key-pair on your local computer.
+Choose a good passphrase1 (just like you would choose a good password), and make sure the private key is secure (it should only be readable by you).

 Example of key generation using ssh-keygen (OpenSSH):

-Put your public key into the file ~/.ssh/authorized_keys on desired systems.
+Put your public key into the file ~/.ssh/authorized_keys on systems where you want to be able to login.
 (The script ssh-copy-id can help with this, see the example below or the man page for ssh-copy-id.

 $ ssh-keygen $ ssh-copy-id email@example.com firstname.lastname@example.org's password: